 Directed infographics, interactives, and video.

-Recruited and managed 12 interns a year.
+Recruited and managed 12 interns per year.

 Headed major redesign of science section, working with art department to develop new story approaches.